 Not up for hiking?
 In nearby Cassis, you can hire boats, kayaks and even e-bikes to make the journey easier.
 Or simply jump on a boat tour of the calanques and enjoy the blissful beaches in Cassis at the end of the day instead.

 PLAGE NOTRE DAME, PACA

-Eucalyptus and pine forests set the scene at Plage Notre Dame, undoubtedly one of the prettiest beaches in France.
+Eucalyptus and pine forests set the scene at Plage Notre Dame, undoubtedly one of the prettiest beaches in France, and in the Mediterranean.
 Yachts bob peacefully in this sheltered bay, which is located on the island of Porquerolles.
 Don’t forget to take your snorkel and mask to swim with shoals of fish in the pristine turquoise waters.

 Porquerolles is the largest of the three Îles d’Hyères islands in the Parc National de Port-Cros.
 The island is a car-free zone, so the best way to explore is by bike.
 Park your bike or take the 30-minute walk from the main village to laze the day away within a scene that’s reminiscent of the Caribbean.